adityajoshi020503/Digital-Twin/README.md

-# Digital Twin Dashboard for Recreational Vehicles (RVs)
+# Digital Twin for Recreational Vehicles (RVs)

-The **Digital Twin Dashboard** is a web-based application designed to monitor, simulate, and control various systems and appliances in **Recreational Vehicles (RVs)**.
+Currently we are working on the **Digital Twin Dashboard.** It is a web-based application designed to monitor, simulate, and control various systems and appliances in **Recreational Vehicles (RVs)**.
 This project allows RV owners and service technicians to track real-time data, anticipate maintenance needs, and remotely control critical systems like HVAC.

 ## Table of Contents